 The Community Infrastructure Levy (CIL) allows local planning authorities to raise funds from developers who are carrying out building projects in their area.
 CIL can be charged on most new developments on a pound (£) per square metre basis and can be used for improvements to local infrastructure such as roads, schools and open spaces.

-Revised CIL draft charging schedule
+Revised CIL draft charging schedule in 2017

 The Council’s original draft charging schedule was revised to take account of previous consultation responses, the CIL examiner’s initial findings, updated evidence and national policy.
 The revised draft charging schedule was the subject of a 6-week period of public consultation from 27 January 2017 until 10 March 2017.